 Adaptation demands specific roles for actors participating in the process.
 Theoretically each adaptation policy or action could require specific roles that are context-specific; nevertheless some standard roles

-Table XV: Standard stakeholder roles and their matching with criteria for defining their type
+Table XV: Standard stakeholder roles and their matching with criter ia for defining their type Table XV.
+Standard stakenolder roles and their matching with the a for defining their type